cpuSonicatt/ktane-solver/README.md

 **Notes**

-- Each position counts from 0.
+- Each position counts from 1.

-- The position follows the following notation: down first, then across.
+- The position follows the following notation: across first, then down.
 - Only one green indicator is required to identify the correct maze.
 - This solution uses a modified version of [this maze-solving algorithm](https://stackoverflow.com/a/52146134/12865020).
 Thank you trincot.